shines77/Dolphin/README.md

-Dolphin, a othello program written by c++.
+Dolphin
 =======

+a othello program written by c++.